Boechera retrofracta

 Boechera retrofracta is a species of flowering plant in family Brassicaceae.
 The common names include reflexed rockcress.

 Description

 Boechera retrofracta is a biennial or short-lived perennial species.
 The plants typically have single stems 1.5 to 7 dm (sometimes to 10.5 dm) tall.
 The basal leaves are densely pubescent, oblanceolate shaped, 2 to 7 mm wide, with entire margins or shallowly dentate.
 The flowers are arranged into a usually unbranched raceme with 15 to 80 flowers but sometimes having as many as 140.
 The flowers are pendent and the petals are white to lavender.
 The fruits (siliques) are strongly reflexed (pendulous or pendent), usually appressed to rachis at maturity.
 The seeds have narrowly winged margins.
-Flowering in April thru August.
+Flowering in April through until August.
 Chromosomes: 2n=14.